certik/hermes2d/doc/src/tutorial.rst

       wf.add_liform(0, callback(residuum_cranic), ANY, 2, &Psi_prev_newton, &Psi_prev_time);
     }

-Also the time stepping loop will not surprize the reader who made it this far in the tutorial:
+Also the time stepping loop and the call to the Newton's method will not surprize a reader who made it this far in the tutorial:

 ::